 While quilting is an ancient art practiced in many cultures, quilting in America is relatively new.
 During Colonial times (late 1700s - early 1800s) quilting was rare because women typically made clothes for their families using spinning, weaving and sewing activities.
 Few colonial women had enough free time for quilting.
 Toward the mid-1800s the mass production of textiles made fabric affordable to most families.
 Quilting become widespread and quilters began experimenting with combining fabrics into blocks, then merging the blocks together.
 As the pioneers moved west and settled new territories, the availability of manufactured goods was limited.
 Ingenuity and resourcefulness allowed them to use and reuse materials to make bed-coverings to warm the chilly nights.

 What about you?
 Is part of your heritage expressed in the careful stitches of an heirloom quilt?
 Was it a gift or an old one passed from one generation to another?
-Visit the Heirloom Quilts page to see pictures and stories from other owners, and most importantly, please share a picture and story of your own precious heirloom quilt.
+Visit the Heirloom Quilts and Vintage Quilts pages to see pictures and stories from other owners, and most importantly, please share a picture and story of your own precious heirloom or vintage quilt.

 Because the entries are important, each picture and story will be placed on its own web page.
 Visitors may leave comments (be nice!) about the pictures and stories for everyone to read.

 There are many online sites with information about the heritage of quilting in America.
 Some are excellent, containing well-researched scholarly information, such as The International Quilt Study and Museum at the University of Nebraska - Lincoln.